GaiaNet-AI/docs/docs/user-guide/api-reference.md

 ### Retrieve

-The `retrieve` endpoint can get the retrieved text based on the user's query.
+The `retrieve` endpoint can retrieve text from the node's vector collection based on the user's query.

 **Request:**